single serving mini breakfast quiche? plus WORST COOKIE EVER!!!

 Running errands before work can sometimes be a time crunch.
 You never know how long something is going to take to get to, wait for, accomplish, etc. so you can then try and get to work on time.
 Every now and then though, things run smoothly and you find yourself with extra time to kill before you have to be nice to people all day.

-This fortuitousness happened for me recently.
-It dawned on me as I was walking down to catch MUNI.
+This fortuitousness happened for me recently and it dawned on me as I was walking down to catch MUNI.
 I was at that circular pit where Montgomery, Post and Market come together.
 Walking down the steps you see a Specialty's Bakery tucked into it.
 Sort of a last stop for coffee and a snack before you get on your train to anywhere.
 According to the app, I had a little time to kill before my train and decided to stop in for a breakfast pick me up.

 They have a decent selection of breakfast things including sandwiches, filled croissants and a little something that really caught my eye--mini crust-less quiches.
 A no carb breakfast!
 Great!